MinecraftForge/Documentation/docs/concepts/registries.md

                                                     // Therefore this just gets ignored.

     @ObjectHolder("levitation")
-    public static final Potion levitation = null;   // No resource domain in annotation, and no default specified by class annotation.
+    public static final Potion levitation = null;   // No resource namespace in annotation, and no default specified by class annotation.
                                                     // Therefore, THIS WILL FAIL.
-The field annotation needs a domain, or the class needs an annotation.
+The field annotation needs a namespace, or the class needs an annotation.
 }
 ```